But God is Faithful!

 Let a tiny virus enter our system.

-Let the lightning flash and in a moment we are gone.
+Let the lightning flash, and in a moment, we are gone.

-Covid-19 has taught us we’re not in control of our own destiny.
+Covid-19 taught us we’re not in control of our destiny.
 Let a microscopic virus invade our lungs, and we may end up in bed or in the hospital or on our way to the morgue.

 Hear the answer of Jeremiah: “Because of the Lord’s great love we are not consumed” (Lamentations 3:22a).